Easy Healthy Chicken Broccoli Soup Recipe

 • Milk.
 The milk adds creaminess but is completely optional.
 Substitute with plant-based milk or stock.
 You could also use heavy cream if you wanted a richer soup.

 • Cornstarch.
 I used a slurry of cornstarch and milk/stock to thicken the soup slightly but again, this step is optional.
 Flour can be used instead.
+If you want to keep this recipe keto or low carb, omit the flour or cornstarch and blend a quarter of the soup in a blender and add back to the soup to thicken it slightly.

 • Chicken.
 I used shredded rotisserie chicken but leftover roast chicken is also a good idea.
 Alternatively, poach chicken breasts in the soup until cooked through and shred.